 #5 Cam: This black or gray cam controls sanitizer.
 The sanitizer cam is adjustable.
-Set sanitizer concentrations at 50 parts per million.
+Set sanitizer concentrations at 50 parts per million (Notice: Do not exceed 100 PPM's).
 Monitor chlorine levels by using chlorine test strips.
 To Test-run a rack of dishes through a complete cycle, use the test strip to test water samples from the top of any glass.